Edwards, Haarms team up to lead No. 12 Purdue past Penn St.

-“I thought he played well,” coach Matt Painter said of Haarms.
-“He had a couple blocked shots but I thought he changed some shots too down there.
-He was good for us on both ends and obviously that big 3 at the end closed the deal for us.”

-Purdue (18-7, 11-3 Big Ten) regained a share of the conference lead with its ninth win in 10 games.
-And it needed everything Edwards and Haarms could muster in an uncharacteristic performance.
+The Boilermakers (18-7, 11-3 Big Ten) reclaimed a share of the conference lead with their ninth win in 10 games.

-The Boilermakers committed a season-high 23 turnovers.
-Edwards, meanwhile, managed only one basket over the final 13½ minutes of the first half.

-So Haarms took advantage of his second start since mid-December by providing some spunk.
-Haarms got the crowd revved up after falling to the floor after he and John Harrar locked arms.
-No call was made.

-Haarms then teamed up with Edwards to score nine points in a decisive 14-2 run early in the second half to make it 50-34.
+The Edwards-Haarms combination completely changed the game early in the second half.
+The duo teamed up to score nine points in a 14-2 run that turned a four-point game into a 50-34 lead.

-The Nittany Lions (9-16, 2-12) never completely recovered.
-They scored six straight to make it 50-40 and got as close as 61-56 after a three-point play from Josh Reaves before Purdue closed it out with an 8-0 run.
+Penn State answered with six straight to cut the deficit to 50-40 and eventually got as close as 61-56 when Josh Reaves completed a three-point play with 4:27 left.
+But Purdue closed it out with an 8-0 run.

-“Haarms and their bench really did a good job,” Penn State coach Patrick Chambers said.
-“I thought they really stepped up and won the battle.”

 BIG PICTURE